emory-courses/dsa-java/doc/java_programming.md

 The annotation, `@Override`, gives an error in this case because it is not considered an [overriding](https://docs.oracle.com/javase/tutorial/java/IandI/override.html).
 > What are the criteria to override a method?

-When the annotation is removed as follows, the error goes away and everything seems to be fine:
+When the annotation is discarded, the error goes away and everything seems to be fine:

 ```java
 public interface SignedNumeral extends Numeral {
     void add(SignedNumeral n);
     ...
 }
 ```